triton-inference-server/server/docs/protocol/extension_generate.md

 # Generate Extension

+**Note:** The Generate Extension is *provisional* and likely to change in future versions.

 This document describes Triton's generate extension.
-The generate extension provides a simple text oriented endpoint schema for interacting with LLM models.
-This generate endpoint is specific to HTTP/REST frontend.
+The generate extension provides a simple text-oriented endpoint schema for interacting with large language models (LLMs).
+The generate endpoint is specific to HTTP/REST frontend.

 ## HTTP/REST

-In all JSON schemas shown in this document `$number`, `$string`, `$boolean`, `$object` and `$array` refer to the fundamental JSON types. #optional indicates an optional JSON field.
+In all JSON schemas shown in this document, `$number`, `$string`, `$boolean`, `$object` and `$array` refer to the fundamental JSON types. #optional indicates an optional JSON field.